micantoine/svelte-preprocess-cssmodules/README.md

 </style>
 ```

-A scoped css variable, binding the state, will be created on the **root** html elements of the component.
+A scoped css variable, binding the declared statement, will be created on the **root** html elements of the component.
 The value of the css property will inherit from this variable.

 ```html
 <script>